NRGI/rgi-assessment-tool/README.md

-rgi-assessment-tool
+RGI Assessment Tool
 ===================

-MEAN build of RGI 2015 assessment tool

-TODO
+#####Summary
+***
+This tool is a custom webapp build on Node.js, Express and Angular.
+It is connected on the back-end to to a MongoDB instance.

+The tool allows researchers to complete RGI assessments, reviewers to review assessments and administrators to validate and authorize assessments.

+#####Installation
+***
+***Method 1:*** Open terminal and run the following commands:

+		git clone
+		cd

+***Method 2:***  Install docker.
+From commande line run:

+		docker pull
+		docker run

+#####TODO
+***
--country of residence no address
+-	country of residence no address
--validation is for admin - make its own page
+-	validation is for admin - make its own page
--submit always goes to admin
+-	submit always goes to admin
--email passwords and submit
+-	email passwords and submit
--file uplaoad
+-	file uplaoad

+ var MONGOHQ_URL="mongodb://user:pass@server.compose.io:port_name/db_name"
+ mongodb://<user>:<password>@c582.candidate.32.mongolayer.com:10582,c726.candidate.19.mongolayer.com:10726/rgi2015_dev?replicaSet=set-54c2868c4ae1de388800b2a3